For the Record for April 24, 2019

 Mid-Columbia Fire & Rescue

-April 18, 7:37 p.m. – Crew responded to the 6900 block of Mill Creek Road on a report of a burn complaint.

-The agency also responded to six calls for emergency medical services on April 18,
+The agency responded to two calls for emergency medical services on April 23 and four on April 24.

 Police Reports